claytondukes/filedrop/README.md

 d compose up
 ```

-Then point the user to https://license.logzilla.net/upload
+Then point the user to https://license.logzilla.net/upload (this is set up on our proxy ssl to redirect
+license.logzilla.net/upload to this server)

 After they upload, check the /downloads/filedrop/uploads directory